Nest box research

 Update Wednesday 19th May: If you have been watching the box you will have noticed that our bird is no longer sitting on the nest.
 The eggs are still there, underneath some of the nest lining but at this point it looks like she has abandoned the nest for this season.
 There are lots of reasons that this might happen and hopefully she is still alive and well and will live to breed another year.
 We’ll clean out the nest box eventually so that it can be used next year.

 Update Wednesday 12th May: Our female has laid 4 eggs and has started incubating them.
 The eggs were laid one each day on the 6th, 7th, 8th and 9th of May.
 While the eggs are laid on different days, they only start to develop once incubation begins, so the chicks should all be a similar size.
 It’s a small clutch of eggs for a great tit: it’s common for them to lay as many as 12 eggs.

 You can read more about the incubation phase of nesting at the British Trust for Ornithology’s website here.

 Update Wednesday 22nd April: If you’ve seen a bird in the box, it’s probably the female, as they tend to do all the nest-building.
 She will also take on all the incubation duties once the eggs are laid, with the male visiting to feed her.
 We haven’t seen any sign of eggs yet but it could happen any day now.
 She’s still spending the night in the box – take a look after about 7pm to catch her snoozing.

 Update Tuesday 13th April: We’ve created a form so that you can share your observations with us.
 We hope to be able to build a timeline of the birds’ activity throughout the nesting period.
-Follow the link under the video to submit your observations.
+Follow the link opposite to submit your observations.

 Update Monday 12th April: Some finer materials are appearing in the nest.
 Could this be the beginning of a nest lining?